webpack-contrib/webpack-hot-client/README.md

 If true, instructs the browser to physically refresh the entire page if / when webpack indicates that a hot patch cannot be applied and a full refresh is needed.

-This option also instructs the browser wether or not to refresh the entire page when `hot: false` is used.
+This option also instructs the browser whether or not to refresh the entire page when `hot: false` is used.

 _Note: If both `hot` and `reload` are false, and these are permanent settings,